miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

     O --> P[Long-term Viability]
 </div>

-## It's Text-files All The Way Down
+## The Enduring Power of Text-Based Computing

 It's all about text files and pushing bits around.
 Even after the rise of AI, this fundamental concept will persist.
 User interfaces may change, and barriers